rayabanid/invest-ko/README.md

 # InvestKo

-InvestKo is a simple app to buy and sell stock.
+InvestKo is a simple vuejs app to buy and sell stock.

 ### Build Setup